Boydos - It’s Alright, Look at Me I’m Young

-Plans is the first single off It’s Alright, Look at Me I’m Young, Eddie Boyd’s debut album as Boydos.
-A fly on the wall of the gig economy of Sydney’s Inner West, Boyd delivers the observations of Kurt Vile and Lou Reed with a dose of adrenalin.
+It’s Alright, Look at Me I’m Young is Boyd’s debut album as Boydos.
+He’s the fly on the wall of the gig economy of Sydney’s Inner West, delivering the observations of Kurt Vile and Lou Reed with a dose of adrenalin.
 It’s beautifully gritty and contagiously agitated.

 The themes of procrastination and self-doubt, Boyd reckons, are “pretty common for people in their mid-twenties.
 Everyone’s trying to get their shit together.”
-Plans is based mainly on his friends (and, okay, a bit on himself).
+Take first single ‘Plans’, based mainly on his friends (and, okay, a bit on himself).
 Friends who hope their girlfriend or parents will help cover the rent this month.
 Friends who use other friends as a yardstick for their own behaviour, calculating that they’ve got a few fuck-ups left before reaching the grand total of someone else’s.

 “I got concepts, I got ideas, I got notebooks full of writing / I got hardbacks, I got softbacks / I got friends and they’ve got contacts / I got hours, I got next year / I got mail I haven’t read yet / I got projects, I got projects…”

 Then there’s the title track, an anxiety attack about being out-run by your peers.
 Appropriately, it was written on the fly in the New Zealand studio of producer Ben Edwards, who Boyd had previously worked with when he was playing guitar for Julia Jacklin.
 Boyd plays every instrument on the album but drums, leaving those honours to Clay Allen.